mkumm/mkumm_blog/content/now/index.md

 - Writing with my incredibly affordable [Pilot Fountain Pen](https://www.jetpens.com/Pilot-Metropolitan-Fountain-Pen-Black-Plain-Fine-Nib/pd/12075) and my [Bullet Journal](https://www.jetpens.com/Leuchtturm1917-Bullet-Journal-2nd-Edition-Medium-A5-Dark-Blue-Dotted/pd/36141).
 - Quite possibly my favorite coffees on the planet are from [Kelleran](https://kellerancoffee.pl/).
 Apologies for those not in Krakow.
 - I can't believe how much I love my [MacBook Air (M3)](https://www.apple.com/macbook-air/) - so light, great battery and performance.
 The perfect grab and go laptop.
+- I finally invested in a camera that wasn't also my phone.
+Love my [Nikon z50](https://imaging.nikon.com/imaging/lineup/mirrorless/z_50/) for it's portability and the amazing photos it captures.

 ## Currently Studying/Reading